 - Remember your goal – List the reasons you chose to get dental implants.
 Adhering to a soft diet and following your oral surgeon’s instructions is worth it to reach your goal.
 Then you can celebrate with your favorite food.

 You Can Trust OKC-OMS for High-Quality Dental Implants

-In Oklahoma City, you can get reliable results with dental implants from a board-certified oral surgeon at OKC-OMS.
+In Oklahoma City, you can get reliable results with dental implants from an oral surgeon at OKC-OMS.
 During a consultation, one of our surgeons will listen to your concerns, determine if you are a candidate for dental implants, and explain your options.
 We welcome you to experience our patient-centered care.
 Contact us for an appointment or find a surgeon near you on the American Association of Oral and Maxillofacial Surgeons’ website.